idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADComputeGreenLagrangeStrain.md

 $$

 Where $F$ is the deformation gradient tensor.
-It can be combined with ADComputeLinearElasticStress to compute a second Piola-Kirchhoff stress (use teh ADStressDivergence kernel on the *undisplaced* mesh).
-This combinations is called a St. Venant-Kirchhoff hyper elasticity model.
+It can be combined with ADComputeLinearElasticStress to compute a second Piola-Kirchhoff stress (use the ADStressDivergence kernel on the *undisplaced* mesh).
+This combination is called a St. Venant-Kirchhoff hyper elasticity model.

 !syntax parameters /ADMaterials/ADComputeGreenLagrangeStrain<RESIDUAL>